Kedra Holland-Corn

 Kedra Holland-Corn (born November 5, 1974) is an American professional women's basketball player with the Detroit Shock of the Women's National Basketball Association (WNBA).
 After attending the University of Georgia, she played for the Sacramento Monarchs and Houston Comets.

 She also played in Hungary and Italy.
 In Italy, with La Spezia team, won the Italian league's MVP title in the 2005–06 season.
-In the next season Kedra will play again in Italy with Phard Napoli.
+In the next season Holland-Corn will play again in Italy with Phard Napoli.